Okay, I’m going to argue that the futures of Facebook and Google are pretty much totally embedded in these two images:

 When you think Facebook, think: photos.
 And don’t be surprised if you see Facebook do even more to cement this incredible position.

 And when you think Google, think… well, think long-term.
 I feel like Facebook is probably an easier place to work than Google these days.
-Facebook is all huge numbers going up, up, up everyday—
+Facebook is all huge numbers going up, up, up everyday—everything except the share price, but that will come in time.
+Google, on the other hand, is Google+ and its undead shambling… but damn, it’s also Project Glass, and those cars that can drive themselves!
+Google is getting good, really good, at building things that see the world around them and actually understand what they’re seeing.

 In this context, Google+ is not the company’s most strategic project.
-That distinction goes to Glass, to the self-driving cars, and to Google Maps, Street View, and Earth—
+That distinction goes to Glass, to the self-driving cars, and to Google Maps, Street View, and Earth—Google’s model of the real, physical world.

 Project Glass is an idea burdened by a supremely dorky device but possibly powerful enought to overcome it.
-Vision isn’t yet central to Google the way that pictures are central to Facebook—
+Vision isn’t yet central to Google the way that pictures are central to Facebook—but lift your eyes and look out into the middle distance.
+It might be soon.

 May 2012, Bolinas